LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/external-invocation.md

 Client Credentials:

-1. Request an Access Token & Refresh Token using the [Token API](authorizing-conversational-cloud-applications-methods-token-request.html) using the `sentinel domain`, `client_id` & `client_secret`.
+1. Request an Access Token and Refresh Token using the [Token API](authorizing-conversational-cloud-applications-methods-token-request.html), and `sentinel domain`, `client_id` and `client_secret`.
 Please make sure to set the proper grant_type (`client_credentials`).
 Also, you do not need to provide a `code`, as this is required for the below-described grant type.
 2. Now, you can leverage the **Access Token** as long as it has not expired using either the [Java Client](#java-client) or [JavaScript Client](#javascript-client)

 Authorization Code:

-1. Perform a [Authorization Request](authorizing-conversational-cloud-applications-methods-authorization-request.html) using the `sentinel domain`, `client_id` & `client_secret`.
+1. Perform a [Authorization Request](authorizing-conversational-cloud-applications-methods-authorization-request.html) using `sentinel domain`, `client_id` and `client_secret`.
 You can ignore the `redirect_uri` field if you have configured it in your app installation.
 Otherwise, you have to provide in this step.
 2. A user with FaaS-Invocation privilege needs to log in.
 He will be redirected automatically to a Login UI.
-3. Exchange the received **Authorization Code** into an **Access Token** & **Refresh Token** using the [Token API](authorizing-conversational-cloud-applications-methods-token-request.html).
+3. Exchange the received **Authorization Code** into an **Access Token** and **Refresh Token** using the [Token API](authorizing-conversational-cloud-applications-methods-token-request.html).
 4. Now, you can leverage the **Access Token** as long as it has not expired using either the [Java Client](#java-client) or [JavaScript Client](#javascript-client)

 {:.important}